Monash speed trial

 - environmental impacts such as noise and pollution

-The trial will also provide information to assist in any future heavy vehicle speed policies for urban areas in Victoria.
+The results of the trial will also provide information to assist in future heavy vehicle policies for urban areas in Victoria.

 If you'd like more information or to keep informed of future updates, please get in touch.